cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-hugo-site.md

 Hugo is a tool for generating static sites, written in Go.
 It is incredibly fast and has great high-level, flexible primitives for managing your content using Markdown and JSON.

 In this guide, you will create a new Hugo application and deploy it using Cloudflare Pages.
-You will be using the `hugo` CLI to create a new Hugo site.
+You will use the `hugo` CLI to create a new Hugo site.

 ## Installing Hugo